-Why do you think that your estimations for the number of staff and learner participants per year are realistic and appropriate (considering your organisation's experience, the size of your consortium, and your Erasmus Plan objectives)?
+Why do you think that your estimations for the number of staff and learner participants per year are realistic and appropriate (considering your organisation's experience, size and Erasmus Plan objectives)?

 What profiles of staff and learners do you plan to involve?
 Please explain the reasons for your choices in relation to your objectives.